Grands-Jardins National Park: Flora

 Two remarkable peat bogs are present on the territory of the national park.
 These are rare habitats for southern Quebec.
 The first peatland is the permafrost of Mont de l'ours and the second is the reticulated peatland of Lac Malbaie.

 The trees in the park are mainly black spruce and balsam fir which are similar to the Canadian boreal forest.
 There are also larches and jack pines.
 The boreal forest, which is found in the national park, is dominated by conifers which are particularly well adapted to the harsh boreal climate.
 There are still some species of deciduous trees that are as well suited to the boreal climate as the aspen.
-This type of forest is very important for many of North America’s migratory birds.
+This type of forest is very important for many of North America's migratory birds.

 Research and conservation project

 Some research projects are currently taking place in the park and focus mainly on the many lakes present in Parc.
 The first is the restoration of tributaries and outlets from lakes to improve the quality of the spawning grounds, which is carried out in partnership with the Quebec Wildlife Foundation.
 The second is that of characterizing the emergence of insects on lakes.
 The third is the restoration of borrow pits abandoned since 2007, led by the team of Line Rochefort of the Faculty of Agriculture and Food Sciences at Laval University.
 The goal of the project is to accelerate the vegetal restoration of the borrow pits of the park created by the extraction of sand and gravel which have been abandoned for 40 years.
 The park is also the subject of a project to modify the park boundary in order to enlarge it and incorporate an interesting area for the conservation of five new peaks, six lakes and the habitat of the woodland caribou.
 The park team has also been carrying out a monitoring of the loon's nesting since 2007 and invites visitors to share their observations of the bird via observation sheets.

 One of the main goals of the national park is the conservation of the natural environments of the Charlevoix region and the species that inhabit it.
 The protection of aquatic environments and peaks are major issues for Grands-Jardins National Park.
-Rigorous monitoring of fishing quotas, identification of spawning grounds and characterization of numerous water bodies allow the park to minimize the pressure on the aquatic ecosystem and promote a favorable environment for the populations of Arctic char and d brook trout that depend on it.
+Rigorous monitoring of fishing quotas, identification of spawning grounds and characterization of numerous water bodies allow the park to minimize the pressure on the aquatic ecosystem and promote a favorable environment for the populations of Arctic char and brook trout that depend on it.
 Marked trails and awareness of hikers reduce the anthropogenic impact on the fragile ecosystems of mountain peaks.